rogeriomarques/tomango-2018/site/content/thinks/asking-us-creative-pitch-speculative-design-wrong.md

 A large dollop of acknowledgement goes to Paul Boag's excellent blog post [Why speculative design is wrong](http://boagworld.com/design/why-speculative-design-is-wrong/), which reassured us that our policy was right, and provided inspiration for this piece.

+If you are interested in finding out more about how Tomango can help you with your [web design project](/creates/web), get in touch.